genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/05_data-grid.md

 [//]: # (link to zero-grid-pro tsdocs)

 ## Conclusion
 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/client/web/src/routes/home) as a reference point for the grids.
-Note that this repo is a complete application and may not reflect the changes made in this page.
+Note that this repo is a complete application and might not reflect the changes made in this page.